After you are admitted

 These sample affidavits show how to complete the form correctly:

-Sample affidavit if one person is sponsoring your education
+Sample affidavit if you have personal support for your education

 Sample affidavit if you are self-sponsored